damianavila/blog/posts/draft.md

 # A deep dive into MyST, Part 1: The MyST-Parser Python API usage in Nikola

-> *This is a series of blog posts inviting you to join me in a little journey I have experienced in the last few weeks at the time to figure it out a nice story for **MyST** inside the **Nikola** world.*
+> *This is a series of blog posts inviting you to join me in a little journey I have experienced in the last few weeks to figure out a nice story for **MyST** inside the **Nikola** world.*

 Hey, a lot of time without writing, you know... (lack of) time, but let's go back to the